c-cube/quip-book/src/reference/rules-atomic.md

   In other words, `(ref c5)` coming after `(defc c5 (cl (+ p) (+ q)) <proof>)` is a trivial proof of the clause `(cl (+ p) (+ q))`.

+  The serialization might use "@" instead of "ref".

 - **refl** (`(refl <term>)`): `(refl t)` is a proof of the clause `(cl (+ (= t t)))`.